-The Deloitte study shows that 68% of residential consumers are very concerned about climate change.
-At the same time, the number of people who believe climate change concerns are overblown have dropped from 45% in 2017 to 37% in 2018.
-The belief that human actions and carbon emissions are the driving factors behind climate change has also increased to 74%, up from 69% in the prior year.
+The Deloitte study shows that 68% of residential consumers have a strong concern about climate change and that they want to reduce their own carbon footprint.
+The belief that human actions and carbon emissions are the driving factors behind climate change has stayed relatively steady at 73%.

 Many energy conscious consumers see the use of the renewable power as part of the solution.
-In fact, 41% of consumers view the use of solar power as one of the three most important ways to reduce greenhouse gas emissions.
+In fact, 44% of consumers view the use of solar power as one of the three most important ways to reduce greenhouse gas emissions.
 The US has planned that 76% of its capacity will be towards using both wind and solar power, which shows a positive trend towards clean energy.

 If you are not one of those, you might consider taking inventory of your home and looking for ways to lower your energy footprint even further.